fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_008.md

-## What to Do When You Can’t Make Progress on a Project?
+## What To Do When You Can’t Make Progress On A Project?

 I suppose that depends on what the nature of the blockage is.
 After all, if you find it hard to solve a bug your approach